 Please contact your Dealer to organise a water purification plan.

 Simply turn the outer ring of the jet anti-clockwise to fully open jets and clockwise to close.

 Ensure all jets are open; jet face needs to be turned anti-clockwise.
-If problem persists, ensure there’s no air-lock within the pipework.
+If problem persists, ensure there’s no air-lock within the boost pump.

 Please contact your local Sapphire Spas Dealer for advice and supply of spare parts.

-Filter cartridges should be replacement every 18-24months and cleaned regularly every fortnight
+Filter cartridges should be replacement every 12-18 months and cleaned regularly every fortnight

 Ozone is active oxygen, O. It occurs naturally in the earth’s atmosphere to protect us from the sun’s harmful rays.